View Marthaine Pfeiffenberger's Obituary on thetelegraph.com and share memories

 Her proudest role was as a wife, homemaker, and mother.
 She also served as a past president of the Alton Woman's Home Foundation Board; a past president of Chapter GG of PEO sisterhood; a former member of the Nature Institute Board; a past president of the Upper Alton Woman's Club; a member of the Lewis and Clark Society of America; and a member of the First Presbyterian Church.
 She spent her time as a volunteer for Meals on Wheels and at the Lewis and Clark State Historic Site.

-She is survived by her children, Mather Pfeiffenberger of Washington, DC; John Pfeiffenberger of Des Moines, Iowa; Ann O'Neill (Michael) of Denver, Colorado; James Pfeiffenberger (Susan) of Seward, Arkansas; Amy Egtvet (Erik) of Seattle, Washington; and five grandchildren, Alice, Karl, Max, Julia, and Cameron.
+She is survived by her children, Mather Pfeiffenberger of Washington, DC; John Pfeiffenberger of Des Moines, IA; Ann O'Neill (Michael) of Denver, CO; James Pfeiffenberger (Susan) of Seward, AK; Amy Egtvet (Erik) of Seattle, WA; and five grandchildren, Alice, Karl, Max, Julia, and Cameron.

 Memorials may be made to the Nature Institute of Godfrey or to the Lewis and Clark Society of America or to the First Presbyterian Church in Alton.